os-chip-design/chip-design-intro/README.md

 # 02118 - Introduction to Chip Design

 This repository contains the material for the 13-week course **02118 - Introduction to Chip Design** at the Technical University of Denmark (DTU).
-This course has been developed under the **Edu4Chip** project.
+This course was developed with support from the **Edu4Chip** project.

 This README file contains all the information related to the course.
 Please **read it carefully** to have an idea of the course structure and expectations.